 - Thoughts of suicide or hurting yourself

 To appropriately treat your depression, you’ll likely start with an initial visit to your healthcare provider who may run several standard tests and blood work to rule out any other conditions.
+They will likely also review your family history for certain conditions like bipolar disorder, since bipolar can be genetic.
 You might also be referred to a psychiatrist or psychologist.
 You can speak to both your primary care provider (PCP) and psychiatrist about medication options.
 Additionally, a psychiatrist or psychologist can provide counseling sessions.

 Along with other treatment options, your PCP may prescribe an antidepressant.
 An example of some commonly used antidepressants include sertraline (Zoloft) or escitalopram (Lexapro), although dozens of others exist.